 ‘Gilligan’s Island’ Royalties

-Although it’s one of history’s most familiar sitcoms, “Gilligan’s Island” ran for only three seasons, the first of which was filmed in black and white.
-Although you could still watch the marooned castaways in reruns until recently, one of the show’s stars claims royalties never paid off.
+Although it’s one of history’s most familiar sitcoms, “Gilligan’s Island” ran for only three seasons — the first of which was filmed in black and white.
+You can still watch the marooned castaways in streaming reruns, but one of the show’s stars claims royalties never paid off.

 ‘Everybody Loves Raymond’ Royalties

-Ray Romano is one of the richest Emmy Award winners of all time.
-And in 2013, he took the No. 94 position on the Forbes Celebrity 100 list.
-Although the publication mentioned Romano’s big-screen successes like his character voice work in the “Ice Age” franchise, Forbes wrote that Romano’s place on the list was largely attributed to “the bulk of his annual earnings coming from syndication of the long-running CBS sitcom.”
+Ray Romano — one of the richest Emmy Award winners of all time — took the No. 94 position on the Forbes Celebrity 100 list in 2013.
+Although the publication mentioned Romano’s big-screen successes, like his character voice work in the “Ice Age” franchise, Forbes wrote that Romano’s place on the list was largely attributed to “the bulk of his annual earnings coming from syndication of the long-running CBS sitcom.”

-Forbes was referring to “Everybody Loves Raymond,” which ran for nine seasons ending in 2005 and continues in reruns on TV Land.
+Forbes was referring to “Everybody Loves Raymond,” which ran for nine seasons, ending in 2005, and continues in reruns on TV Land.
 Romano can earn up to $18 million a year, mainly from show residuals, Forbes and Vanity Fair reported.

 ‘I Love Lucy’ Royalties

-Sixty years after the show went off the air in 1957, “I Love Lucy” reruns of the groundbreaking sitcom can still be seen on CBS online and the Hallmark Channel — and it continues to pay the salaries of TV executives.
+Over 60 years after the show went off the air in 1957, reruns of the groundbreaking sitcom “I Love Lucy” can still be seen on CBS online and the Hallmark Channel — and it continues to pay the salaries of TV executives.

-In 2012, the Los Angeles Times reported that CBS chief executive Leslie Moonves boasted to a gathering of bankers that “I Love Lucy” continued to pull in $20 million a year.
-Lucille Ball died in 1989.
+In 2012, former CBS chief executive Leslie Moonves boasted to a gathering of bankers that “I Love Lucy” continued to pull in $20 million a year, the Los Angeles Times reported.

 ‘The Brady Bunch’ Royalties

-Generations of children grew up with “The Brady Bunch,” and you can watch reruns on CBS online, Hulu and the Hallmark Channel.
-The show, which ran from 1969 to 1974, is among the most successful in history — but it didn’t make its stars rich, according to one cast member.
+Generations of children grew up with “The Brady Bunch,” and you can continue to watch reruns on CBS online, Hulu and the Hallmark Channel.
+The show, which ran from 1969 to 1974, is among the most successful in history — but it didn’t make the stars rich, according to one cast member.